 Nearly all of the medieval and early modern manuscripts held in the Kislak Center have been fully digitized and are available for viewing through multiple portals, without access restrictions.
 Searches may be refined by language, subject, date, collection, and other categories.
-The two portals are:

-OPenn: contains complete sets of high-resolution archival images of manuscripts from the University of Pennsylvania Libraries and other institutions, along with machine-readable TEI P5 descriptions and technical metadata.
+OPenn, an earlier platform, contains complete sets of high-resolution archival images of manuscripts from the University of Pennsylvania Libraries and other institutions, along with machine-readable TEI P5 descriptions and technical metadata.
 All materials on this site are in the public domain or released under Creative Commons licenses.